ngoductuanlhp/Face-CheckIn-System/README.md

     python3 face_detection/convert_detector.py
     ```

-6. Download ONNX weight for FaceRecognition (in our provided link).
-Put it in folder face_recognition.
-Rename the model name in **convert_recog**.
+6. Download ONNX weight for FaceIdentifier (in our provided link).
+Put it in folder face_identifier.
+Rename the model name in **convert_identifier.py**.
 Run the following command to build the TensorRT engine (it can take a few minutes).
 Put the new TRT engines to the engine folder.

     ```bash
-    python3 face_recognition/convert_recog.py
+    python3 face_identifier/convert_identifier.py
     ```

 7. Test the camera: